 Chagas Disease Symptoms & Treatment

 There have been some cases where individuals have experienced an allergic reaction to the bite of a kissing bug.
 These reactions range from mild skin irritation to severe anaphylactic shock which requires immediate medical attention.
 Another possible health danger that the kissing bug poses is that some are carriers of the Chagas Disease.
 This is a disease that is caused by a parasite that is living in the digestive system of the kissing bug.
 If this parasite enters into your blood stream you will become infected.
 Chagas Disease is responsible for 14,000 deaths every year.
-If you suspect that kissing bugs are in or near your home, contact Preventive Pest Control today.
+If you suspect that kissing bugs are in or near your home, contact Houston Pest Control today.